jon-harper/jon-harper.github.io/docs/about.md

 I enjoy the growth and change of the C++ programming language standard, as well as the more abstract nuances of the language.
 I occasionally still visit [Stack Overflow](https://stackoverflow.com/users/4732082/jonspaceharper) to find interesting problems and solutions.

-I have a slightly absurd fascination with the Windows Explorer tree and the COM architecture behind it.
+I have a peculiar fascination with the Windows Explorer tree and the COM architecture behind it.
+I've extended this interest to my library--Don Box makes excellent bedtime reading.

 ### General

-I am an avid fan of history, reading, and writing.
-My taste in music is varied, but tends towards downtempo.
+I am an avid fan of history, reading, and general wordsmithing.

-I enjoy clear and concise page layouts, good use of fonts, and minimalism in design.
+I enjoy good use of fonts and icons and minimalism in design.

 ## Professional Experience

+My work experience crosses between IT and the service industry.
+I have a strong belief in cross-training and "walking in the other person's shoes for a day" as a result.

 ### Problem Solving, Troubleshooting, & Analysis